master-of-zen/Av1an/site/src/Cli/vmaf.md

         If set to inputres, the output video will be scaled to the resolution of the input video.

 		[default: 1920x1080]

-	--vmaf-threads <VMAF_THREADS>
-		Number of threads to use for target quality VMAF calculation

-	--vmaf-filter <VMAF_FILTER>
-		Filter applied to source at VMAF calcualation

-		This option should be specified if the source is cropped, for example.
 ```